kapouer/matchdom/README.md

 	<p>[sections.text|repeat:*+]</p><br>
 </div>
 ```

+- `step` parameter (an integer, defaults to 1) allows one to iterate by step,
+negative values are interpreted as iterating in reverse order
+- `offset` parameter adds an offset to the start of iteration (defaults 0)
+- `limit` parameter limits the number of total iterations (0 is no limit).

 To repeat over the keys of an object as a list of `{key, val}` items,
 append `+` to its path name: